-Keep in mind that although historic, these days still (an expensive) residential area, so be respectful of people’s privacy when visiting (even though I would imagine they’ve gotten used to tourists).
+Keep in mind that although historic, they are still expensive high-end residential areas and people DO live here, so be respectful of people’s privacy when visiting… even though I would imagine they’ve gotten used to tourists.

 6. Venice Beach Boardwalk

-End your day at Venice Beach, just a short walk from the canals.
+Finally, end your day at Venice Beach, just a short walk from the canals.
 You should try to get here a little before sunset.
-Walk around the Venice Boardwalk, check out the famous Venice Beach sign, watch muscular people work out at the open-air Venice Muscle Beach, the Skate bowl watching skaters perform their tricks and end your day by enjoying one of the best sunsets in the world.
+Walk around the Venice Boardwalk, check out the famous Venice Beach sign, watch muscular people work out at the open-air Venice Muscle Beach, the Skate bowl watch skaters perform their tricks, and end your day by enjoying one of the best sunsets in the world.

 - C&O Trattoria – Nice place for Italian dinner.
 The garlic balls are the best!